sakapon/Build-Release/README.md

 There are options to use the tools:
 - Add the PowerShell script files to Visual Studio projects by NuGet
-- Download and extract [the PowerShell script files](https://github.com/sakapon/Build-Release/tree/master/Downloads) to any folder
+- Download [the PowerShell script files](https://github.com/sakapon/Build-Release/tree/master/Downloads) and extract them to any folder
 - Add the PowerShell scripts above to `External Tools` in Visual Studio (recommended)

 See [Usage](#usage) for details.